huggingface/blog/asr-diarization.md

 ### Inference parameters

-All the things you can parametrize on inference are in the `config.py`:
+All the inference parameters are in `config.py`:

 ```python
 class InferenceConfig(BaseModel):
     task: Literal["transcribe", "translate"] = "transcribe"